SCOPE-Santos-Volpe/NHAT/README.md

 ```bash
 <placeholder_instructions_for_interacting_with_ec2_server>
 ```
-This will allow you to visualize the high injury network on a live map, making it easy for users to explore the data and modify the HIN functionality.
+This will allow you to visualize the High Injury Network on a live map, making it easy for users to explore the data and modify the HIN functionality.

 ## File Descriptions